USB: September 2022 marketing naming scheme

 because specifications are sometimes wrongly used as marketing names.)

 Because of the previous confusing naming schemes, USB-IF decided to change it once again.
-As of 2 September 2022, marketing names follow the syntax "USB xGbps", where x is the speed of transfer in Gbit/s.
+As of 2 September 2022, marketing names follow the syntax "USB xGbps", where x is the signalling rate in Gbit/s.
 Overview of the updated names and logos can be seen in the adjacent table.

 The operation modes USB 3.2 Gen 2×2 and USB4 Gen 2×2 – or: USB 3.2 Gen 2×1 and USB4 Gen 2×1 – are not interchangeable or compatible; all participating controllers must operate with the same mode.